 Great question!!
 I always use Jasmine Rice, because it’s a longer, sturdy rice that doesn’t fall apart, or clump up when you’re making fried rice!
 Shorter grain rice tends to be softer and stickier.

-Basmati Rice is also a good choice for fried rice.
-And certainly you can use either white or brown rice in fried rice, that’s completely up to you!
+Basmati Rice is also a good choice.
+And certainly you can use either white or brown rice too, that’s completely up to you!

 Looking for more Skillet Recipes?
 Try these:Print